lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 The stake president plans and conducts stake presidency meetings.
 Matters for consideration could include:

-  * The work of salvation and exaltation in the stake.
+  * God’s work of salvation and exaltation in the stake.

   * Strengthening individuals and families in the stake.